University of King's College: Late 20th century and 21st century

 The King's Library houses a collection not only of rare Anglican church documents and a collection of original artwork, Renaissance and medieval books, and extensive archival material of relevance both to the history of Nova Scotia and the university.
 It also has ancient artifacts, along with the Weldon Collection of fine imported china.
 Many of the rare books stem from the original, private collection of university founder, Charles Inglis.
-Recently, the blueprints for the buildings of the current campus were consulted in the library to restore the famed cupola crowning the A&A Building to its original 1920's condition.
+Recently, the blueprints for the buildings of the current campus were consulted in the library to restore the famed cupola crowning the Arts & Administration Building to its original 1920's condition.

 In 1993, King's created the Contemporary Studies program.
 In 1999, King's launched the Early Modern Studies program.
 In 2000, King's commenced the History of Science and Technology program.
 Each of these programs can constitute one component of a jointly conferred combined honours degree with Dalhousie.
 The Upper Year Program, like the FYP, place an emphasis on historical contextualized, interdisciplinary study as opposed to traditional university departmentalization.

 In 2001, the FYP class was 274 students, with slightly over a hundred of these students coming from Ontario.
 The growing number of students from out of province reflects King's growing academic reputation and its transformation from a small, local college to a nationally acclaimed university.
 However, King's maintains ties to its host city and province and the number of Nova Scotians attending King's rose 23 per cent between 1994 and 2004.

 The largest FYP class was in 2004 with 309 students.
 However, the administration has resolved to cap future classes at just under 300.
 The number of students leaving after first year has dropped significantly since the introduction of the upper year inter-disciplinary programs.